kpiyush04/R/fizzbuzz/README.md

 Prints:

     The function must print the appropriate response for each value i in the set {1, 2, ... n} in ascending order, each on a separate line.
+##### Constraints

+0 < n < 2 × 10^5

+Explanation

+The numbers 3, 6, 9, and 12 are multiples of 3 (but not 5), so print Fizz on those lines.

+The numbers 5 and 10 are multiples of 5 (but not 3), so print Buzz on those lines.

+The number 15 is a multiple of both 3 and 5, so print FizzBuzz on that line.

+None of the other values is a multiple of either 3 or 5, so print the value of i on those lines.